tian-gua/go-db-helper/README.md

 Tx function recieve a bussiness function which return an error,if the bussiness function's value is not nil or panic an error inside, transaction will be rolled back

-when you want to see the sql statement,you can call the **DebugOn** function to show the logs,if not,call the **DebugOff** function to hide the logs
+when you want to see the sql statement,you can call the **DebugOn** function to show logs,if not,call the **DebugOff** function to hide logs

 	2017/10/31 15:12:53 SQL: SELECT * FROM tb_test WHERE name = ?
 AND age = ?
 AND sex IS NOT NULL
 	2017/10/31 15:12:53 args: [aa 18]